Why SUVs are More Likely to Get in Rollover Accident

-A common misperception with the safety of larger vehicles, like SUVs and trucks, is that they’re safer in car accidents.
-While higher weight is usually correlated with higher safety in accidents, one thing that is disconcerting is the distribution of weight in SUVs and trucks.
+A common misperception of the safety of larger vehicles, like SUVs and trucks, is that they’re safer in car accidents.
+While higher weight is usually correlated with higher safety in accidents, one disconcerting thing is the distribution of weight in SUVs and trucks.
 While head-on collisions are traumatic accidents with high mortality rates, rollovers follow closely behind — a majority of them leading to fatalities.
 SUVs are dangerous because they have the highest likelihood of rolling in severe accidents.
 While a lot of factors play an important role in rollover odds, it’s important to understand why SUVs are so dangerous when it comes to rollovers.

 Studies Show SUVs are More Likely to Get into a Rollover

 When compared to sedans and other more compact vehicles, studies show that SUVs are more likely to get into a rollover.
 Once you analyze the cause more closely, it’s easier to understand why.
-With a narrow chassis base, or narrow body design of a car, along with the higher center of gravity found in SUVs, higher rates of rollovers are easy to explain.
+With a narrow chassis base or narrow body design of a car, along with the higher center of gravity found in SUVs, higher rates of rollovers are easy to explain.
 A lower center of gravity, like in sedans, would be harder to flip than a taller SUV that is heavy on top.

 Design of SUVs